-Rental revenue is recognised on a time-proportion basis that takes into account the effective yield on the asset.
+Rental revenue is recognised on a time-proportion basis that takes into account the effective yield on the asset on a straight-line basis over the leased term.

 Interest income

 Interest revenue is recognised on a time-proportion basis using the effective interest rate that takes into account the effective yield on the asset.